-[Table VI about here]
+[Table V about here]

 It is noteworthy that financially literate subjects had a better risk-adjusted performance than financially illiterate subjects.
-Although this difference is statistically not significant in our experiment, it is in line with the generally positive impact of financial literacy on "good" investment behavior as discussed in Section 2.
+Although this difference marginally misses the hurdle of statistical significance (p=0.14) in our experiment, it is in line with the generally positive impact of financial literacy on "good" investment behavior as discussed in Section 2.